s3716853/Memory_Allocator/README.md

     First file loaded in will always need to create new memory chunks for each string as none would have been made before.

+    The tests in implementation are simple tests to show off the methods actually working

     Strings will always be one byte longer than the length of the string to include the \0

-    The prgram inside random_string is what I used to make my experimental data, it has nothing to do with the allocator itself
+    The program inside random_string is what I used to make my experimental data, it has nothing to do with the allocator itself
     It prints out strings based on the command line arguments given to it, which I saved as a file using output redirection on the command line.